This ebook is a gift from MyEvent.com and has a value of $29.95.

 Create a list of all the questions you are asked most frequently, and answer them.
 This will save you time answering emails and phone calls.

 There are several important reasons why to have a MyEvent.com fundraising event website.
-MyEvent.com websites have built in features to raise money for any type of fundraising event you choose.
-You can make a simple website with an integrated donations page to raise money for a loved one, or a more powerful site that comes with personal and team fundraising pages for a big fundraising event.
+MyEvent.com websites have built in features to raise money online for any type of fundraising event you choose.
+You can make a simple webpage with integrated donations and ticket selling tools to raise money online for a loved one, or a more powerful site that comes with personal and team fundraising pages for a big fundraising event.
 MyEvent.com provides you with all the tools you need to plan your event and raise as much money as possible by promoting your event using social media capabilities.
-MyEvent.com makes it fast, easy and seamless to accept payments for ticket sales and donations online at the lowest rate.
+With different package offered, including a free hosting option, MyEvent.com makes it affordable, fast, easy and seamless to accept payments for ticket sales and donations online at the lowest rate.
 MyEvent.com has PCI, TrustE, and the Better Business Bureau certifications to ensure security and privacy.
-MyEvent.com has toll free customer support 7 days a week as well as live chat, email support and a great help center.
+MyEvent.com has toll free customer support 7 days a week as well as live chat, email support, and a great help center.

-Regardless of how big or small your event may be, with a 10 year track record, MyEvent.com knows how to provide you with all the tools to guarantee a successful fundraising event.
+Regardless of how big or small your event may be, with an 11 year track record, MyEvent.com knows how to provide you with all the tools to guarantee a successful fundraising event.
 If you have not already done so, you should take the time to explore all of the features on the main fundraising website at www.fundraising.myevent.com.
-Click on FEATURES to see all the things you can do with your event website, and click on TESTIMONIALS to see some great examples of websites that have been built on MyEvent.com.
+Click on FEATURES to see all the things you can do with your event website, click on PRICING to select a package that fits your needs, and click on TESTIMONIALS to see some great examples of websites that have been built on MyEvent.com.
 You can get some great ideas from what others have done which you can use for your own fundraising event website.

 PART III: GETTING THE WORD OUT